Darcygit/Smartwatch-for-people-with-autism/README.md

 It is still an idea.

-## Click "Clone or download" as PDF cannot be show
+## Click "Clone or download" in case of loading issue